rwpogge/TeachingGraphics/README.md

 ## Graphics Collections

+### AtmosTrans

+Near- and Mid-Infrared atmospheric transmission.
+Based on ATRAN model calculations, useful for illustrating atmospheric infrared absorption.

+### Atmosphere

+Plots of atmospheric CO2 and CH4 concentrations, global temperature anomaly, and mean sealevel trends from NOAA and NASA public databases.

+### Exoplanets

+Exoplanet properties plots.
+Uses `astroquery` to retrieve the latest data from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).

+### MaxwellBoltzmann

+Plots demonstrating the Maxwell-Boltzmann distribution for gasses and Jeans Escape.

-### SolarSystem
+### Nuclear Fusion

-Views of the solar system.
-Uses `astroquery` to retrieve orbit data from the JPL Horizons system for major bodies and the Minor Planet Center orbit database (MPCORB) for asteroids, TNOs, Centaurs, and comets.
-Code in the notebooks solves Kepler's equations numerically to compute positions and full orbits in XYZ ecliptic coordinates to make plots of the appearance of the solar system.
+Plots illustrating principles of nuclear fusion in stars.
+Includes plots of the curve of nuclear binding energy, the Gamow peak for hydrogen (Boltzmann vs. tunneling), and solar fusion energy generation (p-p and CNO).

 ### ProperMotions